Sao Luis Maranhao, Brazil Travel Guide

 The main "trekking" experience.
 Walking across sand dunes and wading through freshwater lagoons.
 Difficulty varies from easy walks to challenging multi-day treks.

-São Luís urban beaches are generally not ideal for swimming due to the quality of the water.
-The best swimming spots appear in the unspoiled freshwater lagoons of Lençóis Maranhenses.
+São Luís urban beaches are generally not ideal for swimming due to water quality.
+The best swimming spots are present in the unspoiled freshwater lagoons of Lençóis Maranhenses.

-For activities outside the city, notably in natural areas, it is advisable to go with experienced local guides.
-They understand the terrain and conditions, rendering your adventure safer and more rewarding.
+For activities outside the city, notably in natural areas, it's a good idea to go with experienced local guides.
+They understand the terrain and conditions, making your adventure safer and more rewarding.

 São Luís yields rich opportunities for cultural immersion, especially through its music, dance, and traditional practices.